vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 [ Vol. V

-Vayapurāna, Vipuu, Viṣnu purāṇa Vyāsa): 815-1002; are far more reliable than most of the Upaporāṇas 836 37; are used for divining the future 811; caution required before recognizing P.as reliable représentatives for ascertaining the general state of Indian society and beliefs 538 ; classi. fication of P, as encyclopaedic, historical, sectarian etc. 843; connect different gods with the conferring of health, wealth, knowledge, mukti 119; con tain at least 25 thousand verses on Vratas 57 s contain rerses, gāthās and anicainsaślukas song by Pagrānikas 854; con. tents of all P. Duted by Ayni, Matsya, Nāradiya and Skanda 834; contents and character. istic features of P, mentioned by SaikaricẼrya 824-25; con teats of P. in the days of Ap.
+Vayapurāna, Vipuu, Viṣṇu purāṇa Vyāsa): 815-1002; are far more reliable than most of the Upaporāṇas 836 37; are used for divining the future 811; caution required before recognizing P.as reliable représentatives for ascertaining the general state of Indian society and beliefs 538 ; classi. fication of P, as encyclopaedic, historical, sectarian etc. 843; connect different gods with the conferring of health, wealth, knowledge, mukti 119; con tain at least 25 thousand verses on Vratas 57 s contain rerses, gāthās and anicainsaślukas song by Pagrānikas 854; con. tents of all P. Duted by Ayni, Matsya, Nāradiya and Skanda 834; contents and character. istic features of P, mentioned by SaikaricẼrya 824-25; con teats of P. in the days of Ap.
 Dk.
 S. 818; dates of P. and Upaparanag are at most tenta tive until critical editions are prepared 872 ; deemed to be composed by Vyāsa, son of Parāśara and Satyavati at end of Dvāpara age 819; deriva. tion of the word Purana in!
 Nirukta, Vāgu, Padma and Brabmanda and change in meaning 855-56 ; devote much space to legends about Paragu rāma 90n; Devībhagavata add Bhagavata P. say that Maha bhirata and P, were composed by Vyāsa for women and Sūdras 921-22; Dharmasutra of Ap. twice quotes two verses!

 from a Purana and Damars 2 Bhaviṣyatparāṇa 817; diffe rences as to names of 18 P, and great differences as to their extent and contents 830; divided into three groups, sāttviks, rājasa and tāmasa and their main objects 815, 839; do contain apcient legends and traditions, but very much tampered with 838; early Sanskrit writers like Subara, Bān, Kamārila, Sait karācārya and others show that in their times P. existed, the contents of which were jast like those of the extant P. 821 26 ; emphasize that for the praper understanding of the Veda knowledge of Itihāgs and P. essential 914; even early Purāṇas like Matsya were influenced by black magic rites 111+; examples of identical chapters and verses in several purānas 803, 841, 929, 1622n, 15239 2479 ; existence of some P. containing accounts of cream tion, dissolution and Smasti material before 500 B. C. ipdi cated by Ap.
 Db.
 8. 818; explain at great length creation and dissolution of the elements about which Upaniṣads drop brief hints 914; extant P. contain far more topics thap the five topics of oreation eto. and some P. barely touch the five and exhaustively deal with entirely different lopics 841; extent of all P. together said to be originally four lakhs of Slokas acc. to Matsya andIndes